afiodorov/radixmmap/README.md

 # radixmmap: sort massive files by prefix in memory

-In the example we will sort a file in chronological order, where first 19 bytes of each line are assumed to be RFC3339 date.
+In this example we will sort a file in chronological order, where first 19 bytes of each line are assumed to be RFC3339 date.

 Example